jainsaaab/opentable-api-react-impl/Answers to technical questions.md

 **Question**: How long did you spend on the coding assignment?
-What would you add to your solution if you had more time?
+What would you add to your solution if you had more time?<br />
 **Answer**: I took 2 days.
 I was thinking instead of pagination I could some sort of approach so that when user scrolls to the end it the page would fetch more results.
 Also I could have used redux but since I am relatively new in react I am yet to learn it.
 Maybe I will implement it when I will learn it.

 **Qusetion**: What was the most useful feature that was added to the latest version of your chosen language?
-Please include a snippet of code that shows how you've used it.
+Please include a snippet of code that shows how you've used it.<br />
 **Answer**: I have to say *Ownership* feature in rust which enables Rust to make memory safety guarantees without needing a garbage collector.
 It is a wide subject but here is a simple example where a function takes ownership of a variable.
 Example:
 ```rust